Exploited7/outlook-account-creator/README.md

 # ⭐ Support me with a start so i update every time it get patched
 # 🚀 Features :
+- Create outlook accounts easy and fast
 - Multi Threads and the number of threads is fully controlable from config .
-- CapSolver Supported , ( My own solver coming soon ) tottaly free !
+- CapSolver Supported
-- Enable IMAP / optional
 - Proxies Support
-- User Friendly
 - Fully Requests
 - No accounts locks